 What happens in a lesson?

 All children’s lessons are 30 minutes.
 We teach the children water confidence, skills and strokes.
-We use flotation aids including armbands, floats and woggles to ensure the children are confident in the water and are able to practise the different aspects of the stroke.
+We use (and provide) flotation aids including armbands, floats and woggles to ensure the children are confident in the water and are able to practise the different aspects of the stroke.
 Children spend most of the lesson practising different aspects of a certain stroke- either front paddle, progressing to front crawl, backstroke or breaststroke and in the later stages dolphin progressing to butterfly.
 Lessons finish with skills which develop water safety and confidence.
-We continually assess the children and after the half term we award badges for children who have passed a stage.
+We continually assess the children and after the half term we award children who have passed a stage.
 See below for an idea of what is expected in each stage- this is just a summary and not an exhaustive list but gives you some ideas of what to work on if you want to take your child to the pool to practise!

-Ducklings: Blow bubbles, kick on the back, float on the back, travel to an object, blow an object, submerge, jump in.
+Ducklings (aids and support can be used): Blow bubbles, kick on the back, float on the back, travel to an object, blow an object, swim on the front without support, submerge, jump in.

-Stage 1: Move forwards, backwards and sideways, wash face and be showered, float and regain standing, push and glide.
+Stage 1 (aids and support can be used): Move forwards, backwards and sideways, wash face and be showered, float and regain standing, push and glide.

-Stage 2: Blow bubbles rhythmically, push and glide on front and back, float on front and back and regain standing without support, rotate from front to back and vice versa in a tucked position and as a log roll, swim 5m on front and back using the correct leg kick.
+Stage 2 (aids can be used for skills only): Blow bubbles rhythmically, push and glide on front and back, float on front and back and regain standing without support, rotate from front to back and vice versa in a tucked position and as a log roll, swim 5m on front and back using the correct leg kick without aids or equipment.